-Budgeting, specifically figuring out how much of your budget should go to rent, is really more of an art than a science.
+Budgeting for rent is more of an art than a science.
 The fact is, you have to learn how to calculate what you can afford in rent, as there is no one-size-fits-all approach.
-How to budget for rent depends on a number of variables and expenses that also need to be taken into consideration.
+How to budget for rent depends on many variables and there are plenty of expenses to consider.

 - Determine your monthly income.

-- Calculate all of your current monthly expenses, including groceries, gas, entertainment, subscriptions, streaming services, and utilities.
+- Calculate your monthly expenses, including groceries, gas, entertainment, subscriptions, streaming services and utilities.